Receiving compulsory mental health treatment can be lonely and distressing. It is important to know that you have rights and options.

 - you have a mental illness

-- the treatment will be given to you if you are on an order
+- the prosposed treatment will be given to you if you are put on a treatment order

-- there is no less restrictive way, reasonably available, for you to get treatment.
-For example, as a voluntary patient.
+- there is no less restrictive way, reasonably available, for you to get treatment that is needed.

 How can I appeal my treatment order?